whichever

 See also

-is present, the table creation discards all lines for every group except 1 line arbitrarily chosen.
+When the modifier whichever is present, table creation discards all lines for every group, except one arbitrarily chosen.
+The vectors of the originating table are copied into the newly created table.

 table T = with